Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Related Work

 \subsection{Physics-Informed Neural Networks}

-The first approach to solving differential equations is the physics-informed neural networks (PINNs) approach~\cite{han2018solving,raissi2019physics,raissi2018hidden,lu2021deepxde}.
-In PINNs, the neural network takes on the role of estimating the solution $u(t,x)$ to a PDE at specific points in space and time, sometimes conditioned on the parameters of the equation.
+Several approaches have been proposed to solving differential equations with neural networks.
+One such approach is physics-informed neural networks (PINNs) ~\cite{han2018solving,raissi2019physics,raissi2018hidden,lu2021deepxde}.
+In PINNs, the neural network takes on the role of estimating the solution $u$ to a PDE at specific points in space and time, sometimes conditioned on the parameters of the equation.
 The differential operators specifying the desired physics are implemented by applying automatic differentiation machinery over the solution network $u$.
 Finally, the network is trained using a stochastic optimizer to satisfy the PDE at collocation data points and to minimize a physically-informed residual loss to enforce compliance with the physics being modeled.
 Generally, these methods yield a network, often mesh-free, that must be sampled at specific points in space and time to provide the solution of the PDE at those points.
 Authors have used this approach for both forward and inverse problems in various fields~\cite{bar2019unsupervised,moseley2020solving,song2021pinnhelm,stanziola2021transcranialhelm}.
 Moreover, operator learning approaches have also been proposed, namely~\cite{sirignano2018dgm,lu2021deeponet,li2021fno,patel2021opregression,kissas2022coupledattention}, where the network learns to map elements of the input space directly to the space of solutions, rather than estimate the solution at specific points in the domain.